General statement of handling policies

 We do not share personal data with other charities or organisations for marketing or fundraising purposes.

-You have the right to request details regarding the processing activities that we carry out in relation to your personal data.
-Such requests must be made in writing.
-To make a request, please contact us via e- mail at email@example.com
+You have the right to access and receive a copy of your personal data.
+To make a request, please contact us via e- mail at email@example.com.

 In relation to the GDPR, you also have the following rights:

 - To request rectification of data that are inaccurate or out of date;

 - To erasure of your data (known as the “right to be forgotten”);

 - To object (where we process your personal data for our legitimate interests or for direct marketing purposes);